 They understand your child starting childcare is quite nerve-wracking.

-They will reach out to you on WhatsApp and suggest a Zoom or a telephone call to talk things through.
+They will reach out to you to talk things through.

 Specifically, if you need to discuss settling-in, and agree on a schedule where you can lock in specific dates for this.